kunilovskaya/fluency/README.md

 ### Our HTQ-labeled data
-542 hand-annotated targets in Russian to 105 English sources (all in the general domain of mass-media texts) The data was comes from [RusLTC](https://www.rus-ltc.org/static/html/about.html), which sources quality-labeled translations from a number of translation competitions and university exam settings.
+542 hand-annotated targets in Russian to 105 English sources (all in the general domain of mass-media texts) The data comes from [RusLTC](https://www.rus-ltc.org/static/html/about.html), which sources quality-labeled translations from a number of translation competitions and university exam settings.
 The translations were graded or ranked by either university translation teachers or by a panel of professional jurors in the contest settings.

 | labels |  words  | texts |